 - RingMod is one of few plugins that allow you to use a waveform other than sine wave to generate the ringing effect

-- Various syncing settings that include straight, 1/4 note pulse, offbeat triplet, or 64th notes.
+- Various syncing settings include straight, 1/4 note pulse, offbeat triplet, or 64th notes.
 In addition to that, flangers, choruses, and Filter LFOs can also be tempo-synced

 - All parameters in this plugin are fully automatable